UDOIT accessibility assistant for Canvas

 - A lack of table headings.

-Step one: UDOIT report
+Step one: UDOIT home page

 The UDOIT Home tab reports the results of the course scan.
 It collates: